anabaei/salesforce/BasicInt.md

 * first enable it from `setup> Automation >Enable Lightning runtime`
 * To create flow `setup>flow>new> drag screen into canvas> define names, fields with labels` Then drag `record create> name and assign variable accountid` then connect then save then active it.
 * To add it to home page or make it Look Like Lightning `setup>builder>Lightning App Builde> new>Home Page>Clone Salesforce Default Page>drag flow to place`
+* You can add flow into process designs.
+Some advantages is for example in process builder, you can’t grab the ID of the created record and use it elsewhere but you can do so in a flow.
+### Approvals
+* Create email template `setup>template>select html> select one letterhead(if dont have create)>`
+* start approval `setup> approval process> opportunity> Create New Approval Process | Use Jump Start Wizard> ` then define `Initial Submission Actions ` and `Final Approval Actions` and ``

 ## Static Resource
 * `setup> static > new> upload and save as mm` thne inside VF page you have `<apex:stylesheet value="{!URLFOR($Resource.mm2)}" />` then you have your stylesheet in VF. for images we have `<apex:image url="{!$Resource.mmm} />` directly embed into VF page.